-Prior to his role as director of Safety, Quality & Compliance, Baker served as acting vice president of Operations and Quality for Global Services & Support (GS&S).
+Prior to his role as vice president of Safety, Quality & Compliance, Baker served as acting vice president of Operations and Quality for Global Services & Support (GS&S).
 In this role, he had responsibility for functional excellence of GS&S Operations, including oversight of program performance for all GS&S businesses and international operations.
 This includes safety, quality, cost, schedule and delivery performance of all products and services produced by GS&S.

 Previously, Baker was the director of Vertical Lift, Boeing Military Aircraft (BMA) Operations.
-In this role he was responsible for a matrixed team of 8,000 employees for site and functional operations in the production of the H-47 Chinook, AH-64 Apache, and V-22 Osprey rotorcraft at three U.S. production centers located in Pennsylvania, Arizona and Georgia.
+In this role, he was responsible for a matrixed team of 8,000 employees for site and functional operations in the production of the H-47 Chinook, AH-64 Apache, and V-22 Osprey rotorcraft at three U.S. production centers located in Pennsylvania, Arizona and Georgia.
 Baker worked closely with Philadelphia UAW Union leadership for positive labor relations achieving a historic 8 year agreement.

 Baker served as general manager of Boeing Tianjin Composites Company (BTC), which manufactures advanced graphite composite structures for Commercial Airplanes in Tianjin, China.
 From 2007-2010 he was the CEO and general manager of Ural Boeing Manufacturing (UBM) performing complex machining of major titanium forgings in Verkhnaya Salda, Russia.

 Baker is a recognized aerospace industry expert with a strong background in manufacturing operations, lean production, supply chain management and quality improvement.
 He joined Boeing in 1980 to work on the production of the Boeing 757 as a tool engineer.
-Since that time he has held numerous management positions in manufacturing, quality, program management, and technical integration.
+Since that time, he has held numerous management positions in manufacturing, quality, program management, and technical integration.
 He has also had extensive international experience in Asia, Europe and Africa – including Boeing assignments in Russia, Spain and the United Kingdom for more than fourteen years.

 A native of Arizona, Baker received a Master of Business Administration degree with distinction from the London School of Economics, New York University Stern School of Business, and HEC School of Management, Paris.